kdbchau/Beloniformes-Opsin/README.md

 For the aligned fasta file of cone opsins combined, download file [here](https://github.com/kdbchau/Beloniformes/blob/main/Downloadables/combined_cone_opsins.fa).

-You can also use programs like [AliView](https://ormbunkar.se/aliview/)) to convert the aligned MSA into Phylip foramt, which is needed for MrBayes and IQ-TREE (but IQ-TREE can use a fasta format as well).
+Programs like [AliView](https://ormbunkar.se/aliview/)) was used to convert the aligned MSA into Phylip foramt, which is needed for MrBayes and IQ-TREE (but IQ-TREE can use a fasta format as well).

 ## 4.1.
 MrBayes
 To run MrBayes, a nexus file must be created.
 Templates can be found [here](https://github.com/NBISweden/MrBayes/tree/v3.2.7a/examples).